Vietnam.vn - Nền tảng quảng bá Việt Nam

 Berrettini’s condition was less severe than Cazaux’s.
 He had his blood pressure checked on the court by a doctor, drank water and an energy gel, and then returned to the court.
 But Berrettini was not at his best.
 He lost 6-4, 3-6, 4-6 and was eliminated from the tournament after his opening match.

 Berrettini has been battling injuries for nearly two years.
 He hasn't won an ATP Tour title in 20 months.
 The 2021 Wimbledon finalist recently split from girlfriend Melissa Satta to focus on his career.
-He reached the final of the Challenger tournament in Phoenix last week, losing to Nuno Borges.
+He reached the final of the Challenger tournament in Phoenix last week, but lost to Nuno Borges.

 Murray will play 29th seed Tomas Etcheverry in the second round.
 The other notable match of the round will be between one-handed left-handers Denis Shapovalov and Stefanos Tsitsipas.